ojitha/ojitha.github.io/_posts/2020-09-26-First step to AWS CDK.md

 1. install Python version 3
 2. create virtual enviroment `p3` using pyenv tool
-3. You can use any directory to creat your scripts, I use vis
+3. You can use any directory to creat your scripts, I use Visual Studio Code as my editor
 4. In case, I can use the following command to set the shell to python version 3:

 ```bash
 pyenv shell p3
 ```

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDA4MTUxMjMsLTE0MTczMjM2OTQsMT
+eyJoaXN0b3J5IjpbLTEzNjgzMjMzMzcsLTE0MTczMjM2OTQsMT
 AzOTUwNzQwMywtODE5MjQxMTcwLC01Njk0Njk4MTBdfQ==
 -->